As an Amazon Associate we earn from qualifying purchases.

 Okay, to preface this section, I don’t love the taste of bananas.
 They are a creamier tasting fruit, and if you know me, then you know I prefer my fruit to be tart or citrusy.
 I like bananas for their potassium and using them to accentuate other flavors, but I don’t want it to be the prominent taste in a smoothie.

-When you are subbing bananas for ice cream, we want to minimize the banana taste and maximize the other flavors.
+When you are subbing bananas for ice cream, I want to minimize the banana taste and maximize the other flavors.
 This means it is critical you do not use green or yellow bananas.

 Yes, you heard me, if you put a yellow banana in it will taste more banana-y.

 For me, the peanut butter is maybe the biggest wildcard in this recipe.
-We are using Kirkland Organic Peanut Butter in this recipe, but I have never personally felt that it was the most “peanut buttery” flavor wise.
+I am using Kirkland Organic Peanut Butter in this recipe, but I have never personally felt that it was the most “peanut buttery” flavor wise.